tt386/tuning-selection/README.md

 ##### Global Minimum

-For $P=0.1, \Phi=10^{-5}$ we vary the length of the Selection region and calculate the change in Resistant pests over a domain so large that the periodic effects of the circular convolution have negligible effect.
+For $p=0.1, \Phi=10^{-5}$ we vary the length of the Selection region and calculate the change in Resistant pests over a domain so large that the periodic effects of the circular convolution have negligible effect.
 The result is a detailed global minimum of change in Resistance number per Selection region size with changing Selection region size.

 ![Single Global Minimum](./RawFigs/Fig1b_SingleGlobalMinimum.png)

 ##### RemovingDispersalEvents

-For $P=0.1, \Phi=10^{-5}$ we run the same simulation as above, except with the additional option of restricting migration to only occur during the selection phase, the post-selection phase, both phases, or neither phase.
+For $p=0.1, \Phi=10^{-5}$ we run the same simulation as above, except with the additional option of restricting migration to only occur during the selection phase, the post-selection phase, both phases, or neither phase.
 Running once for each possibility with the same

 ![Different Dispersal TImes](./RawFigs/Fig2d_DifferentDispersals.png)

 ##### SingleSystemEvolution

-For $P=0.1, \Phi=10^{-5}$ we run an isolated selection region case for a given $L$, for the sake of visualising how the distribution of each subpopulation changes over a generation
+For $p=0.1, \Phi=10^{-5}$ we run an isolated selection region case for a given $w$, for the sake of visualising how the distribution of each subpopulation changes over a generation

 ![Initial Distribution](./RawFigs/Fig1a_1Init.png)

 ##### UpperBound

-We once again vary the size of the Selection region size $L$, but for different $P$ or $\Phi$ values in `Vary_PAP` and `Vary_Phi`, respectively.
+We once again vary the size of the Selection region size $w$, but for different $p$ or $\Phi$ values in `Vary_PAP` and `Vary_Phi`, respectively.
 This is in order to measure how the region of highest curvature changes with these values, to validate the analytical theory.

 ![Single UpperBoundPAP](./RawFigs/Fig2cii_UpperBoundWithPAP.png)